 - Two instances of blackface that happened for Halloween in 2013:

-- Vice Principal Lionel Klotz, at Mayfield Secondary School in Brampton, Ontario, dressed as Mr T in chains and blackface.
-He was briefly suspended for a time.
+- Vice Principal Lionel Klotz, at Mayfield Secondary School in Brampton, Ontario, dressed as Mr. T in chains and blackface.
+He was briefly suspended.

 - When Julianne Hough and friends went as characters from Orange Is the New Black, Hough dressed as "Crazy Eyes," a black inmate.
 Her costume included face make-up to darken her skin, which caused a controversy.
 She later apologized.

 - Many Morris troupes in England perform in blackface and are often criticised for it, however such traditions usually come from other sources, such as in County Durham where it reflects the mining history of the area and is an accurate representation of the look of miners after a long shift underground.